surge-synthesizer/surge/resources/NightlyBlurb.md

 ## SurgeXT Nightly Release

 This is the nightly release of SurgeXT.
-Surge nightlies are usually pretty stable, but they may contain bugs or incomplete features.
+Surge nightlies are usually quite stable, but they may contain bugs or incomplete features.
 Please use caution running this beta software.

 If you want a stable production release, you can always find the latest stable release at [the Surge Website](https://surge-synthesizer.github.io)